edwardbadboy/rollbackcontext/README.rst

  op[0], op[1], ... op[N]

 These operations may allocate files, locks, connections, and ``op[K]`` may depend on result of ``op[K-1]``.
 Each operation creates a context.
 When the operations are done, we want to destroy those contexts.
 Sometimes it's not feasible to use standard Python Context Manager Protocol, because the number of the resource involved in a transaction can be a variable.
-There is no way to use a variable number of the "with" statement, and ``contextlib.nested`` is being deprecated.
+There is no way to use a variable number of the ``with`` statement, and ``contextlib.nested`` is being deprecated.
 Sometimes it's just too verbose to create standard Python Context Manager for each context.

 This library implements a concise Context Manager and proposes an idiom for rollback.